Aym-brz/projetIA/README.md

    ```bash
    ros2 launch projetIA pendulum.launch.py
    ```
+   This will launch the simulation, as well as the speed control and the world control nodes
 2. From another terminal, the speed and position of the joints can be retreived :
    - Thanks to a Node subscribed to the right topics
    ```bash